DiffstarPop: A generative physical model of galaxy star formation history: Acknowledgements

 Work done at Argonne was supported under the DOE contract DE-AC02-06CH11357.
 A portion of this work was supported by the OpenUniverse effort, which is funded by NASA under JPL Contract Task 70-711320, ‘Maximizing Science Exploitation of Simulated Cosmological Survey Data Across Surveys’.

-AA acknowledges support from the Spanish Ministerio de Ciencia, Innovacion y Universidades (MICIU), project PID2023-153229NA-I00.
-The project that gave rise to these results received the support of a fellowship from ``la Caixa" Foundation (ID 100010434).
+AA acknowledges support from project PID2023-153229NA-I00 funded by MICIU/AEI/10.13039/501100011033 and FEDER, UE.
+The project that gave rise to these results received the support of a fellowship from "la Caixa" Foundation (ID 100010434).
 The fellowship code is LCF/BQ/PI23/11970028.

 \counterwithin{figure}{section}

 The material in these appendices provides more detailed information about \DstarPop than is contained in the main body, as well as more extensive comparisons of the model to target data from simulations.
 In Appendix~\ref{diffmah_appendix}, we discuss the new $\tpeak$ parameter of the Diffmah model introduced in this work.
 We show results from fitting the SFH of individual galaxies in simulations with the \dstar model in Appendix~\ref{diffstar_appendix}.
 In Appendix~\ref{diffstarpop_appendix}, we give a technical description of the mathematical formulation of \DstarPop.
 We describe our techniques for fitting the parameters of \DstarPop to various target PDFs in Appendix~\ref{diffstarpop_fitter_appendix}.